-Impact100 Sonoma has two grant award programs: the Impact $100,000 Grant and Community Grants, which award grants of $5,000 to $15,000.
-Each year, 65% of membership funds will support the $100,000 Impact Grant and the Impact Grant program finalists.
+Impact100 Sonoma has two grant award programs: the Impact $100,000 Grant and Community Grants, which award grants of $5,000 to $20,000.
+Each year, Impact100 Sonoma membership funds will support the $100,000 Impact Grant and the Impact Finalist Grants (maximum of $10,000).
 The remaining membership funds will support the Community Grants program.

-CAPITAL GRANTS – The Capital Grants Program will award grants for any capital item or project an organization needs to simplify its operations or improve services.
-We will not be able to support capital or endowment campaigns, or software and hardware requests.
+CAPITAL GRANTS – Capital Grants will be awarded for any capital item or capital intensive project an organization wishes to implement to enhance its operations or improve its programs/services.
+We do not support capital or endowment campaigns.